 - Consolidating Your Pipeline.
 A cloud-based data hosting solution with a portal interface is easy to connect to federal grants databases.
 This allows automatic downloads of information on available grants, and electronic submission of applications.

 - Centralizing Data and Real-time Reporting.
-S&L governments collect reports from their grantees, and submit reports to their grantors.
-A centralized, cloud-based database and mobile access ensures real-time access to and ability to submit data.
+S&L governments collect reports from their grantees and submit reports to their grantors.
+A centralized, cloud-based database and mobile access ensure real-time access to and the ability to submit data.
 Integrated business intelligence tools facilitate reporting at every step of the grants lifecycle.
 Integration with the federal process enables automatic, electronic submission of compliant reports.

 6. Advanced Collaboration and Record Keeping